zynavo111/newrepo/README.md

-# hi iam from new repo dirctory
+# hi iam from two branch